 You may also have to organise your bosses to plan what they need you to do for them.
 This can be tricky but worthwhile if you have multiple bosses and one of them is unorganised and asks you to do things without warning and with a short deadline.

 Remember that all of you should share the same goals.

 If you have been asked to complete an urgent piece of work for someone and you know for a fact it is critical and will benefit the company (for example finishing a presentation for a client pitch), then you can say this is a priority for the company, not just that one particular Director.

-If you are being asked by another Director to complete an urgent piece of work, then remind them that you all share the same goals, and client pitches come first!
-If you have two bosses demanding all of your time it may be best to let them sort it out between the two of them, they should have the same goals but as we all know this isn’t necessarily the case in business!
+If another director asks you to complete an urgent workpiece, remind them that you all share the same goals, and client pitches come first!
+If you have two bosses demanding all of your time, it may be best to let them sort it out between the two of them, they should have the same goals, but as we all know, this isn’t necessarily the case in business!

 If your multiple bosses are all trying to get all of your time, then you must offer a solution to the problem because you are in the best position to tell them what your workload consists of and how much time you can dedicate to each one.